openvinotoolkit/openvino/docs/install_guides/pypi-openvino-rt.md

 ### ERROR:root:Could not find the Inference Engine or nGraph Python API.

-On Windows* some dependencies may require compilation from source when installing.
-To resolve this issue, you need to install the [C++ redistributable (.exe)](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+On Windows*, some libraries are necessary to run OpenVINO.
+To resolve this issue, install the [C++ redistributable (.exe)](https://aka.ms/vs/17/release/vc_redist.x64.exe).
 You can also view a full download list on the [official support page](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).

 ### ImportError: libpython3.7m.so.1.0: cannot open shared object file: No such file or directory